cyberrumor/ammo/README.md

 - Fallout 4

 # Features
-- Manage load order.
+- Handles file conflicts correctly.
-- Install mods from ~/Downloads folder.
+- Deactivating a mod auto-hides its plugins.
-- Delete downloads and installed mods.
+- Ability to manage load order of mods and plugins.
-- Deactivate a mod, auto-hide its plugins.
+- Ability to install mods from ~/Downloads folder.
-- Handle file conflicts correctly.
+- Ability to delete downloads and installed mods.
-- Return to vanilla game state easily.
+- Ability to return to vanilla game state easily.

 # Limitations
 - No fomod installer.